LukeCostanza/CIS106-Luke-Costanza/README.md

 ## Assignment 2

 During this second week, I decided on using Python for my coding language.
 My main reason is for its future use to me in my career path, But I have now learned that it is the simplest language to pick up which is a plus for me too.
 I will be using Python as an instruction writer for future data types and statements in the GIS programs like ArcGIS.
 The IDE I used to test my activity 1.py code was Thonny and I intend on using it for the remainder of the course.

+## Assignment 3

+I learned Lots from this weeks assignment.
+From figuring out that Python is case sensative to learning that objects dont always need a function written befor them while writing a string (str).
+The biggest lesson I learned was to watch out for parenthesis in each line of code. the prupose for each pair of parenthesis is to contain a statement/ function for the computer to read seperate of the other pairs of parenthsis.
+Also very simple yet very important, any function that has an equal sign after it will be read by the coimpyter as a variable and not a function even though it will still show its specific color code.
+These new lessons will be able to ask questions through my code and be able to answer a variety of questions given by the user.